-Portrac provides a portfolio accounting While an unlimited number of system. portfolios are allowed, each portfolio is limited to 50 open positions.
+provides a portfolio accounting Portrac While an unlimited number system. portfolios are allowed, each portfolio is limited to 50 open positions.
 Tim indicated that the number of open positions may be increased in the future.
 There is no limit on the number of closed positions other than disk space, which should be ample.
-Securities included are: common and preferred stocks, bonds, options, rights, warrants, T-bills, mutual funds, unit trusts and cash balances. both and short positions are Long accomodated.
+Securities included are: common and preferred stocks, bonds, options, rights, warrants, T-bills, mutual funds, unit trusts and cash balances. short positions are both Long and accomodated.
 Portrate provides information about the portfolio with respect to quality, yield, cash flow, risk, diversification and liquidity.
 Portrend shows how the portfolio has performed.
 Portcom provides for quotes retriveval and the updating of portfolios from Dow Jones.
 It includes a software clock for unattended operation.
 Portaids provides for an income record for investor records and the IRS reporting.

 A new feature allowing access to portfolio files by VisiCalc is now being worked on and is expected to be made available on April 15, 1983.
-A new module called MP-Cross (Multiple cross reference of selected portfolio securities) has just been announced and does require Portrac.
-The price on the complete package of programs is a bit over \$500, with the individual modules ranging from \$30 to Trial which includes \$150.
-A Pak Portrac-Rate-Trend and Com is available at \$19.95 and allows operation of these four modules twelve times so that you can examine the program carefully before buying.
+A new module called MP-Cross (Multiple selected reference portfolio of cross securities) has just been announced and does require Portrac.
+The price on the complete package of programs is a bit over \$500, with the individual modules ranging from \$30 to which \$150.
+Trial Pak includes Α Portrac-Rate-Trend and Com is available at \$19.95 and allows operation of these four modules twelve times so that you can examine the program carefully before buying.